havenwood/word-tally/README.md

 ### I/O & parallelization

-word-tally uses sequential, streamed processing by default to reduce memory usage.
-Parallel processing is also available for memory-mapped, streamed and fully-buffered I/O. The different modes have different performance and resource usage characteristics.
+word-tally uses parallel, streamed processing by default for better performance, reasonable memory usage and flexibility with stdin and files.
+Sequential processing (via `--no-parallel`) is available as a minimal-memory option.
+The different I/O modes (streamed, buffered, memory-mapped) have different performance and resource usage characteristics.

 ```sh
 # Streamed I/O from stdin (`--io=streamed` is default)